Morris Nichols handles high-profile case, Associated Aviation Underwriters v. United Aircraft Corporation.

 Judge William T. Allen left Morris Nichols in 1985 to join the Delaware Court of Chancery.

 Justice Randy J. Holland left Morris Nichols in 1986 to join the Delaware Supreme Court bench.

 Morris Nichols partners David Drexler, Lewis S. Black, Jr. and A. Gilchrist (Gil) Sparks, III write Delaware Corporation Law and Practice, the definitive work on Delaware corporation law, published by LexisNexis.

-Chancellor William B. Chandler III joined the Delaware Superior Court in 1985.
-He went on to join the Chancery in 1989.
+Chancellor William B. Chandler III left Morris Nichols to join the Delaware Superior Court in 1985.
+He went on to join the Delaware Court of Chancery in 1989.

 DuPont was launching a joint venture between its thirty-year-old pharmaceutical operation and Merck & Company.
 The transaction was challenging not only because of the billions of dollars at stake, but also because it required the working out of hundreds of unusually complicated details.

 Morris Nichols represents Merck in trade secrets case.
 Wins injunction in the Court of Chancery in May 1999 and prevails in subsequent appeal.

 Vice Chancellor Donald F. Parsons, Jr. left Morris Nichols in 2003 to join the Delaware Court of Chancery bench.

 Morris Nichols serves as counsel Rouge Industries through Chapter 11 filing and $285 million sale to Russian steel producer Severstal.